 In 2012 we resumed our studies in nematology and, for those entomopathogenic species of nematodes, their symbiotic bacteria as well.
 We also launched, in 2012, a limited mentoring project designed to help high-school students interested in the biological and botanical sciences.

-In 2013 — spurred on by the outstanding research conducted by amateur arachnologist Robert Smith — we’ve delved deeper into the biology of burrowing wolf spiders in Central Texas, and will soon publish an article on an as-yet unidentified species of burrowing wolf spider Mr. Smith is studying in Kempner, Texas.
+In 2013 — spurred on by the outstanding research conducted by amateur arachnologist Robert Smith — we delved deeper into the biology of burrowing wolf spiders in Central Texas, and will soon publish an article on an as-yet unidentified species of burrowing wolf spider Mr. Smith is studying in Kempner, Texas.

 After expanding our work in nematology for the past several years, we will soon be ready to report on our latest research on the use of entomopathogenic nematodes for controlling native and Formosan subterranean termites.
 That latter species (Coptotermes formosanus Shiraki, 1909) has now established a fierce grip on much of Central Texas, and poses an unusually serious threat to the homes it infests.
 In the papers being readied for publication we will describe how a novel termite interceptor, the TermiteBiotics TIAI-IV™, has proven invaluable in enabling entomopathogenic nematodes to decimate entire termite colonies of native and Formosan termites in the soil — before they infest the homes nearby — even during the hottest periods of the year.

+In 2014 our focus will expand to include more detailed analyses of dermestid beetles and pestiferous mites.
 About 20% of the calls we receive for bed bug infestations turn out, on inspection, to involve another organism altogether.
 These include, among others, dermestid beetles (Coleoptera: Dermestidae) from a number of genera, and rodent and bird mites (Mesostigmata: Macronyssidae).
 Although the dermatological signs and symptoms are similar for all of these organisms, the treatment regimes appropriate to each is markedly different.
 We are conducting on-going research to find and apply the best means and approaches to deal with these vexing affronts to human comfort, using the least toxic methods and materials available.

 As the foregoing illustrates, we strive to shed light on things that affect your peace of mind.
 With your help, we’ll continue to obtain and pass on answers to your questions on these subjects into the future.